dschadow/CloudSecurity/README.md

 The local-client is using [Jasypt for Spring Boot](https://github.com/ulisesbocchio/jasypt-spring-boot) to secure sensitive configuration properties.
 You have to provide an environment variable named `jasypt.encryptor.password` with the value `sample-password` to decrypt the database password during application start.
-This demo application shows the most simple way to encrypt sensitive properties without using Spring Cloud Config or Vault functionality.
-It does not provide a user interface. `/` shows basic application information, other entities are exposed via Spring Data Rest at the `/credentials` and `/users` endpoints.
+This demo application shows the most simple way to encrypt sensitive properties without requiring another web application or any external system.
+After launching, `http://localhost:8080` shows basic application information, other entities are exposed via Spring Data Rest at the `/credentials` and `/users` endpoints.

 # Spring Cloud Config
 All client applications use [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) to separate code and